cars1015/XML-ridge/README.md

-# XL-ridge(A Simple but Effective Closed-form Solution for Extreme Multi-label Learning)
+# XML-ridge(A Simple but Effective Closed-form Solution for Extreme Multi-label Learning)

 ## dataset